sigsum/sigsum/doc/design.md

 inclusion promises makes the entire log ecosystem less complex.
 The downside is that the resulting log ecosystem cannot guarantee low latency.

-#### Step 3 - proofs of public logging
+#### 3.1.3 - Proofs of public logging (step 3)
 Claimants are responsible for collecting all cryptographic proofs that their believers will need to enforce public logging.
 These proofs are distributed using the same mechanism as the opaque data.
 A believer receives:
 1. **Opaque data**: a claimant's opaque data.
 2. **Shard hint**: a claimant's selected shard hint.
 3. **Signature**: a claimant's signed statement.
-4. **Cosigned tree head**: a log's signed tree head and a list of cosignatures from so-called _witnesses_.
+4. **Checkpoint**: a log's signed tree head and a list of cosignatures from so-called _witnesses_.
-5. **Inclusion proof**: a proof of inclusion that is based on the logged leaf and the above tree head.
+5. **Inclusion proof**: a proof of inclusion that is based on the logged leaf and the above checkpoint.

 Ideally, a believer should only accept the opaque data if these criteria hold:
 - The claimant's signed statement verifies.
 - The log's tree head can be reconstructed from the logged leaf and the provided inclusion proof.
-- The log's tree head has enough valid signatures.
+- The log's checkpoint has enough valid (co)signatures.

-Notice that there are no new outbound network connections for the believer.
-The distributed proofs of public logging are only as convincing as the cosigned tree head.
-Therefore, tree heads are cosigned by independent witnesses.
-Such tree heads are trustworthy if the attacker is unable to control enough witnesses.
+Notice that there are no new outbound network connections for a believer.
+Therefore, a proof of public logging is only as convincing as the tree head that an inclusion proof leads up to.
+Sigsum logs have trustworthy tree heads due to using a variant of witness cosigning.
+A believer can not be tricked into accepting some opaque data that have yet to be publicly logged unless the attacker controls more than a threshold of witnesses.
+In other words, witnesses are trust anchors that ensure verifiers see the same sigsum statements as believers.

 Sigsum logging can facilitate detection of attacks even if a believer fails open or enforces the above criteria partially.
 For example, the fact that a